Emre Topçu

-Emre Topçu (born 21 August 2005) is a football player who plays as a midfielder for Drogheda United in the Eerste Divisie.
-Born in Ireland, he is a youth international for Turkiye.
+Emre Tomas Topçu (born 21 August 2005) is a football player who plays as a midfielder for League of Ireland First Division club Longford Town.
+Born in Ireland, he is a youth international for Turkey.

 Professional career

-Topçu is a youth product of St. Kevin's Boys and Belvedere, before moving to Drogheda United's youth sides in 2020.
+Topçu is a youth product of St Kevin's Boys and Belvedere, before moving to Drogheda United's youth sides in 2020.
 He made his senior and professional debut with Drogheda United as a late substitute in a 2–0 League of Ireland loss to Sligo Rovers on 3 September 2022.
 On 15 September 2022, he signed a professional contract with Drogheda United for 2 years.

+In July 2024, Topçu joined Longford Town on loan for the remainder of the 2024 season before signing for the club in January 2025.

 International career

 Topçu was born in Ireland to a Turkish father and Irish mother.
-He is a youth international for Turkey, having been called up to the Turkey U18s in November 2022.
+He is a youth international for Turkey, having been called up to the Turkey U18s in November 2022, earning his first 2 international caps in friendlies against Uzbekistan U18.
+In March 2025, he featured in two friendlies for Turkey U20 as they were defeated by Italy U20 and Romania U20.